An Ancient Stacked Pancake Solution to Mean Curvature Flow: Preliminaries

 In the sequel we will be applying the Brakke compactness theorem to smooth rotationally symmetric flows, and it will be helpful to go between them and their limit.
-The following lemma relates this convergence to Hausdorff convergence.
-This seems to be a well known fact which holds in greater generality than stated here, but we provide an argument in our setting for the sake of clarity:
+The following lemma relates this convergence to Hausdorff convergence; this is similar to a well known general fact for Hausdorff convergence of spacetime supports:

 \begin{lem} Suppose that $U \subset \mathbb{R}^2$ is a bounded open set whose closure is disjoint from the axis of rotation.
 Let $M^i_t$ be a sequence of smooth rotationally symmetric mean curvature flows which converge to a limiting Brakke flow $B_t$ (as Radon measures for all times and varifolds for almost a.e. time, as in the Brakke compactness theorem).
 Moreover, assume the profile curves of $M^i_t$, denoted by $\gamma^i_t$, are graphical over the axis of rotation.
-Then after potentially passing to a further subsequence, the $M^i_t$ converge in the Hausdorff topology to $B_t$ in the orbit of under rotation of $U$, which we denote by $U'$. \end{lem} \begin{proof} Since $\overline{U}$ is disjoint from the axis of rotation $R$ and is compact, we see that trivially there exists a uniform choice of $\epsilon > 0$ so that for each $x \in \overline{U}$ $B(x, \epsilon)$ is disjoint from $R$.
+Then the $M^i_t$ converge in the Hausdorff topology to $\supp(B_t)$ in $U'$, the set obtained by rotating $U$ around the axis of rotation. \end{lem} \begin{proof} Since $\overline{U}$ is disjoint from the axis of rotation $R$ and is compact, we see that trivially there exists a uniform choice of $\epsilon > 0$ so that for each $x \in \overline{U}$ $B(x, \epsilon)$ is disjoint from $R$.
 Considering a fixed flow and time let $x \in \gamma^i_t$.
 Since the flows $M^i_t$ are closed with graphical profile curves $\gamma^i_t$, we observe that we can bound the mass of $\gamma^i_{t} \cap B(x, \epsilon/2)$ from below by $\epsilon/2$.
-This follows from considering that the profile curves $\gamma^i_t$ must enter and exit the ball at least once and they pass the center $x$.
-Because $\partial B(x, \epsilon/2)$ is at least $\epsilon/2$ distance from the origin, we can bound the mass of $M^i_t$ from below by $\epsilon^2/4$ in the ball $B(\overline{x}, \epsilon/2)$.
+This follows from considering that the profile curves $\gamma^i_t$ must enter and exit the ball at least once and they pass through the center $x$.
+Since $\partial B(x, \epsilon/2)$ is at least $\epsilon/2$ distance from the origin, we can bound the mass of $M^i_t$ from below by $C(n)\epsilon^n$ in the ball $B(\overline{x}, \epsilon/2)$ where $C(n) > 0$ is a constant depending only on the dimension $n$.
 Here $\overline{x}$ is any point corresponding to $x$ under the rotation of the profile curve.
-Clearly, similar reasoning applies for any $0< \epsilon' < \epsilon$.
+Similar reasoning applies for any $0< \epsilon' < \epsilon$.